 According to Van Wyk & Smith (2001) the proposed development will not impact on any recognised centre of endemism.
-The Gariep Centre is located to the south (quite a distance away), associated with Augrabies, Pella and Onseepkans along the border of South Africa and Namibia, while the Griqualand West Centre of Endemism starts to the east of Upington Northern Cape Province.
+The Gariep Centre is located to the west, associated with Augrabies, Pella and Onseepkans along the border of South Africa and Namibia, while the Griqualand West Centre of Endemism starts to the east of Upington in the Northern Cape Province.